andrewsimpson4/ParsaModel.jl/README.md

     X[i=1:n] ~ F(:mu => Z[i], :cov => Z[i]))
 EM!(model; n_init=10, n_wild=10)
 ```
-- Observations to be clustered are stores in `X` which is a vector of vectors
+- Observations to be clustered are stores in `X` which is a vector where the elements are of type `Observation`
 ---

 <div id='usage-examples'/>